Reeshul/chitter/README.md

 ![image](./demo/coverage.png)

-A coverage report can be viewed [here](./demo/coverage-report.html)
+A coverage report can be viewed [here](./demo/coverage-report.html).

 ---

 ## What next for Chitter

 - User story: users can delete their own peeps
-- User story: users 'like' peeps
+- User story: users can 'like' peeps
 - User story: users can reply to peeps
 - User story: users can follow other users
 - Deploy the project on a server